MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/using-xbox-live/auth/android-xal.md

 ---
 title: XAL on Android
 author: aablackm
-description: Signing in to Xbox Live with your Android project. ms.author: aablackm ms.date: 08/30/2018 ms.topic: article
+description: Signing in to Xbox Live with an Android project. ms.author: aablackm ms.date: 08/30/2018 ms.topic: article